SBalaguer/cryptoChain/README.md

 ### Mining Method: Proof of Work

 Mining method following Proof of Work schema with nonce and difficulty level.
-Difficulty adjusted by mining time.
+To generate proof of work, then the new hash should have as many leading ceros in it's bit format as the difficulty level.
+Finally, difficulty is adjusted depending on mining time (1000ms for this project).

 ### Wallet Keys: Elliptic